FlowFuse/flowfuse/forge/monitor/metrics/README.md

-# FlowForge Platform Metrics
+# FlowFuse Metrics

-The FlowForge platform will send occasional pings back to a data collector running at https://ping.flowforge.com
+The FlowFuse platform will send occasional pings back to a data collector running at https://ping.flowforge.com

 The payload of the ping is a collection of well-defined statistics about the